dantheuri17/bmiApp/README.md

 - [ ] Add ID for each Record
 - [ ] Informs User whether BMI is healthy or not in the results page
-- [ ] BMI Explanation in the reports page
+- [ ] Report states whether the average BMI is healthy or not